Job Loss Protection Packet

 Do You Need Income Protection Insurance?

-Now that you know your options, you can decide if you’re ready to insure your earning potential.
-It may make sense to buy short-term disability, long-term disability, and job loss insurance as protection against unemployment.
+Now that you know your options, you can decide if you’re ready to insure your earning potential with income protection insurance.